 Ibukun Beecroft is a partner in Risk Advisory, Deloitte Nigeria with over 16 years of experience in the field.
-She holds a degree in banking and finance from Olabisi Onabanjo University in Nigeria, where she’s based, as well as a certificate of completion for the senior management programme at Lagos Business School and an MBA from the University of Warwick.
-Ibukun began as an intern at Deloitte in Risk Advisory and quickly gained experience in internal controls, corporate governance and enterprise risk management.
+She holds a degree in banking and finance from Olabisi Onabanjo University in Nigeria, where she’s based, as well as a certificate of completion for the senior management program at Lagos Business School and an MBA from the University of Warwick.
+Ibukun began as an intern at Deloitte in Risk Advisory and quickly gained experience in internal controls, corporate governance, and enterprise risk management.

-Since Deloitte honours Women in Risk Advisory, Ibukun is an outstanding example of a leader who makes an impact among her team and clients.
+Since Deloitte honors Women in Risk Advisory, Ibukun is an outstanding example of a leader who makes an impact among her team and clients.
 She is a strong supporter of mentorships and is now a mentor to young women in Risk Advisory.
 We sat down with Ibukun recently to discuss her journey into risk and what advice she has for the next generation of female leaders.

 Could you share your journey into Risk Advisory and describe your current day-to-day role?
 What inspires you to continue?

 Ibukun Beecroft: I started my career in Risk Advisory as an intern.
 I worked predominantly in the banking industry in my home country of Nigeria, having the opportunity to travel across the country for business.
 I’ve since worked at Deloitte for 16 years!